Jordi Pujol is summoned to the National Court... but how many times has he appeared so far during the trial?

 There have been very few mentions of the former president: they have been anecdotal and unrelated to any crime

 MadridJordi Pujol i Soley will be the main protagonist this Monday at the National Court.
-The former president of the Generalitat has had to travel to Madrid for a forensic doctor to examine his health and for the court in his family's trial to determine if he can testify as a defendant or be exempted from the case.
-However, over the course of 31 sessions and with 200 witnesses, references to him have been minimal, tangential, and scarce.
+The former president of the Generalitat has had to travel to Madrid for a forensic doctor to examine his health and for the court in his family's trial to determine if he can testify as a defendant or be exempt from the case.
+However, throughout 31 sessions and 200 testimonies, references to him have been minimal, tangential, and scarce.
 The one who has been at the center of all interrogations has been his eldest son, Jordi Pujol Ferrusola.
-In relation to the former Catalan president, there have been acknowledgments, recollections of passing greetings, and anecdotes, but no mention has been made of preferential treatment or illegal commissions in exchange for public works.
-The judicial investigation concluded that the Pujol family took advantage of their "privileged position of influence" to "accumulate an exorbitant fortune" that was "directly related" to "corrupt activities."
-The Prosecutor's Office maintains that Jordi Pujol wove a "network of clientelism" and is seeking nine years in prison for the former president of the Generalitat.
-However, to date, the prosecution has not presented evidence proving his involvement.
-What have the witnesses who have spoken about him said?
+In relation to the former Catalan president, there have been acknowledgments, memories of passing greetings, and anecdotes, but no allusion has been made to favors or illegal commissions in exchange for public works.
+The judicial investigation concluded that the Pujol family took advantage of their "privileged position of influence" to "accumulate an excessive fortune" that was "directly related" to "corrupt activities."
+The Prosecutor's Office maintains that Jordi Pujol wove a "network of clientelism" and requests nine years in prison for the former president of the Generalitat.
+However, so far the prosecution has not presented evidence to prove his involvement.
+What have the witnesses who have spoken of him said?

-At the end of January, two of the most eloquent witnesses on his political figure testified.
-The first was Miguel Rodrigo Domènech, who was a collaborator of Adolfo Suárez – president of the Spanish government from 1976 to 1981 – and a lawyer for Salvador Dalí, and he praised Jordi Pujol's role: "I have esteem for his political capacity in defense of Catalonia and the Spanish state," he acknowledged.
-And he celebrated that he allowed the "last center-right governments" to be negotiated with José María Aznar's PP. The next day it was the turn of Julio Bonis, the founder of Coalición Canaria, who also expressed his gratitude to the former president of the Generalitat: "We obtained four deputies in Congress and we needed one more deputy to form a parliamentary group, and we were fortunate that Mr. Pujol supported us," he summarized.
+At the end of January, two of the most eloquent individuals regarding his political figure testified.
+The first was Miguel Rodrigo Domènech, who was a collaborator of Adolfo Suárez – president of the Spanish government from 1976 to 1981 – and a lawyer for Salvador Dalí, and he praised Jordi Pujol's role: “I have esteem for his political capacity in defense of Catalonia and the Spanish state,” he acknowledged.
+And he celebrated that he allowed the “last center-right governments” to be negotiated with José María Aznar's PP. The following day it was the turn of Julio Bonis, the founder of Coalición Canaria, who also voiced his gratitude towards the former president of the Generalitat: “We obtained four deputies in Congress and we needed one more deputy to form a parliamentary group, and we were fortunate that Mr. Pujol gave us his support,” he summarized.

 This browser does not support the video element.

-Five more witnesses have appeared who have spoken about Jordi Pujol i Soley.
-The first was Joan Anton Sànchez Carreté, who is the family's tax advisor: he explained that he and his wife, Marta Ferrusola, had been clients of his firm since 1983 and that the children were added later.
-Businessman Carles Tusquets said he knew the eldest son from back then, when he was a Barça rugby player – and he was a club executive – and that "naturally" he also knew his father.
-Jaume Romà, who was Minister of Territorial Policy and Public Works from 1994 to 1995, said he was a friend of the former president and his son: "I am a mountain friend because we have climbed Pica d'Estats and Aneto".
+Five more witnesses appeared who spoke of Jordi Pujol i Soley.
+The first was Joan Anton Sànchez Carreté, who is the family's tax advisor: explained that he and his wife, Marta Ferrusola, had been clients of his firm since 1983 and that the children were added later.
+The businessman Carles Tusquets said that he knew the eldest son from the time he was a rugby player for Barça – and he was a director of the club – and that “naturally” he also knew his father.
+Jaume Romà, who was Minister of Territorial Policy and Public Works from 1994 to 1995, said he was a friend of the former president and his son: “I am a mountain friend because we have climbed Pica d’Estats and Aneto”.

-José Luis Perelló sold Jordi Pujol Ferrusola a two-story villa in Pedralbes in 2003: "I had never seen it, but it's obvious to everyone that his father was the president of the Generalitat," he admitted.
-And Marcelino Oreja Arburúa, who was a PP MEP at the beginning of the century, made a defense of the eldest son: "Being the son of Jordi Pujol did not invalidate him as a professional.
-He was a gentleman whom I considered competent," he verbalized.
+José Luis Perelló sold Jordi Pujol Ferrusola a two-story villa in Pedralbes in 2003: “I had never seen it, but no one can overlook that his father was the president of the Generalitat,” he admitted.
+And Marcelino Oreja Arburúa, who was an MEP for the PP at the beginning of the century, made a plea in defense of the eldest son: “Being Jordi Pujol's son did not invalidate him as a professional.
+He was a gentleman whom I considered competent,” he verbalized.

-In March, the name of the former president of the Generalitat appeared linked to an account at Banca Reig, number 63.810, which Jordi Pujol Ferrusola opened in the year 2000 and which held 307 million pesetas until it was closed in 2010.
-The firstborn provided a document stating that he was the account holder with “a fiduciary capacity” and that the “real owner” of the assets was his father.
-The UDEF instructor highlighted that this account “did not interact” with the others the Pujols had and “was not part of other operations”, which was “compatible” with it belonging to the former Catalan president.
-But the family manager, Josep Maria Pallerola, made it clear that the eldest son's maneuver was a strategy to avoid having to give half of the money to his wife, Mercè Gironès, when they divorced: “He told me to tell her that he could not give it to her because it did not belong to her husband, but to her father-in-law”.
-And so it was: “I showed her the manuscript and she left”.
+In March, the name of the former president of the Generalitat appeared linked to an account at Banca Reig, number 63,810, which Jordi Pujol Ferrusola opened in the year 2000 and which held 307 million pesetas until it was closed in 2010.
+The eldest son submitted a document stating that he was the account holder with "fiduciary character" and that the "real owner" of the assets was his father.
+The UDEF instructor highlighted that this account "did not interact" with the others that the Pujols had and "was not part of other operations," which was "compatible" with the fact that it belonged to the former Catalan president.
+But the family's manager, Josep Maria Pallerola, made it clear that the eldest son's maneuver was a strategy to avoid having to give half the money to his wife, Mercè Gironès, when they divorced: "He told me to tell her that he could not give it to her because it did not belong to the husband, but to the father-in-law."
+And so it was: "I showed him the manuscript and he left."

 This browser does not support the video element.